-46. In relation to the deductibility of expenditure incurred in carrying on a business, in Cox v CIR (1992) 14 NZTC 9,164, Williams J in the High Court stated (at p 9,168):
+47. In Cox v CIR (1992) 14 NZTC 9,164 (HC), Williams J commented on the deductibility of expenditure incurred in carrying on a business, and stated at 9,168:

 While in jurisdictional terms para (b) is the narrower of the two limbs, it is generally recognised that for business taxpayers it facilitates deductibility in circumstances where a deduction might otherwise not be available under the first limb.
-This is so because it has been acknowledged in the authorities that the conduct of a business may require expenditures to be made which cannot be directly linked to the derivation of assessable income in some positive way, but which are made to, say, keep the enterprise on foot or to reduce expenditure: see Europa Oil (supra) at pp 61,196 and 61,197.
+This is so because it has been acknowledged in the authorities that the conduct of a business may require expenditures to be made which cannot be directly linked to the derivation of assessable income in some positive way, but which are made to, say, keep the enterprise on foot or to reduce expenditure: see Europa Oil (supra) at pp 61.196 and 61.197.

 The inclusion of the word "necessarily" in para (b) might mean that the paragraph is intended to be read in a restrictive sense, for example, disallowing deductions unless they are unavoidable or logically necessary for a business.
 However, the authorities have taken a more pragmatic and commercially realistic approach to business expenditures.
-Thus it is established by the cases that when compared to the older test laid down in s 111 of the Land and Income Tax Act 1954, s 104 has set a much wider and more commercially realistic test of deductibility of expenditure: de Pelichet McLeod & Co Ltd v CIR (1981) 5 NZTC 61,216, 61,219; (1982) 5 TRNZ 622, 626.
-Moreover, whether an expenditure can be said to be necessarily incurred in the course of carrying on a business must be decided in each case on the facts and by way of a judgment based on common sense and business realities: Europa Oil (NZ) Ltd (supra) at p 61,196 and at p 61,197.
+Thus it is established by the cases that when compared to the older test laid down in sec 111 of the Land and Income Tax Act 1954, sec 104 has set a much wider and more commercially realistic test of deductibility of expenditure: de Pelichet McLeod & Co Ltd v C of IR (1982) 5 NZTC 61,216 at p 61,219.
+Moreover, whether an expenditure can be said to be necessarily incurred in the course of carrying on a business must be decided in each case on the facts and by way of a judgment based on common sense and business realities: Europa Oil (NZ) Ltd (supra) at pp 61,196 and 61,197.